cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 > [here](https://github.com/abetterinternet/libprio-rs/blob/main/src/vdaf/hits.rs).

 This section specifies `hits`, a VDAF for the following task.
-Each Client holds a `DIM`-bit string and the Aggregators hold a set of `l`-bit strings, where `l
+Each Client holds a `BITS`-bit string and the Aggregators hold a set of `l`-bit strings, where `l
-<= DIM`.
+<= BITS`.
 We will refer to the latter as the set of "candidate prefixes".
 The
 Aggregators' goal is to count how many inputs are prefixed by each candidate prefix.